-L’Université du Luxembourg, dans le cadre du nouveau Master in Architecture - European Urbanization, Globalization, organise deux jours de rencontres avec des architectes internationaux.
+L’Université du Luxembourg, dans le cadre du nouveau Master in Architecture - European Urbanisation and Globalisation, organise deux jours de rencontres avec des architectes internationaux.

-Architecture has been largely characterized by a lack of clear positions, at a time when its challenging context demands increasingly strong gestures.
+Architecture has been largely characterised by a lack of clear positions, at a time when its challenging context demands increasingly strong gestures.
 As Kenneth Frampton recently highlighted, the recession of the educational and emancipatory moment of the modern discourse has made room for a neoliberal indifference, whereas technological modernisation has kept unravelling, posing novel socio-ecological challenges.
-Indeed, since the End of Great Narrations the majority of architectural production seems much less connected to theory.
-Theorizing architecture has been increasingly preoccupied with architectural critique, and governed by institutionalized disciplinary frameworks whose pressure for scholarly evaluation generates a proliferation of ‘introvert’ academic writings.
+Indeed, since the end of great narrations the majority of architectural production seems much less connected to theory.
+Theorising architecture has been increasingly preoccupied with architectural critique, and governed by institutionalised disciplinary frameworks whose pressure for scholarly evaluation generates a proliferation of “introvert” academic writings.
 At the same time, the multifaceted expressions of a “society of crisis” have produced a tendency in architecture and urban design to explore the potentiality of autonomy within these disciplines through a novel exploration of architectural syntax.
 Architectural theory seems to have lost its instrumentality, within a challenging context which demands the design disciplines to re-renegotiate their agency in the production of space.

-We would like to discuss these questions with protagonists representing seminal paradigms within this briader tendency, confront their positions and engage them in oppositions with more sceptical actors.
-This dialogue of positions will take place on March 31st and April 1st in Schengen/Luxembourg.
+We would like to discuss these questions with protagonists representing seminal paradigms within this broader tendency, confront their positions and engage them in oppositions with more sceptical actors.
+This dialogue of positions will take place on 31 March and 1 April in Schengen/Luxembourg.
 Outstanding theoreticians will give introductory lectures on the relationship between theory and the production of architecture and the built environment, followed by what promises to be a controversial but constructive debate.
-We do not wish to organise one more conference characterized by a sterile sequence of presentations, but a platform for interaction, or interference of statements in the tradition of the Venice Biennale Discussion of 1976, or the Charlottesville Tapes of 1983.
-The edited transcripts of the presentations and discussions will be well-documented and published subsequently as the “Schengen Tapes.”
+We do not wish to organise one more conference characterised by a sterile sequence of presentations, but a platform for interaction, or interference of statements in the tradition of the Venice Biennale Discussion of 1976, or the Charlottesville Tapes of 1983.
+The edited transcripts of the presentations and discussions will be well-documented and published subsequently as the “Schengen Tapes”.

 L’événement se tiendra à la Valentiny Foundation.